ChanMeng666/free-period-website/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Apache-2.0 license](LICENSE) file for details.

 ## 🙏 Acknowledgments